ajaswa/gitforker/README.md

 Grabing the "black" ribbon from the [GitHub ribbons page](https://github.com/blog/273-github-ribbons), the image is 7,327 bytes (when it's run though [ImageOptim](https://imageoptim.com/) it's 4,665 bytes (compress all the images!)).
 By comparison gitforker.js uncompressed is 2,741 bytes, nearly a full kilobyte smaller.
 Compressed it is 1,383 bytes.
 3.2kb smaller than the compressed image!
 And there is lots of room for improvement in file size.

+The one big draw back to GitForker is that the font used isn't the same at the GitHub Ribbons, they use [Collegiate](http://www.fontriver.com/font/collegiate/) and GitForker uses `font-family: Geneva, Tahoma, Verdana, sans-serif;`.
+This also means you can easilly customize GitForker to suit your project.
+Including the Collegiate font for a few words would not be good for the payload.

-Mostly though this was an experiment to see if I could do it and it be smaller than the competition.
+Mostly though this was an experiment to see if I could do it with a single line in HTML, use CSS for all the styles and be smaller than the competition.